Author: Tara Oldfield

 Early 20th century photos of the construction of Victoria’s roads and bridges are now available as part of our collection.

-The 1913-1936 Country Roads Board (now Vic Roads) series of images consists of negatives and digitised photos which capture the construction of roads and bridges, including engineering techniques and materials and machinery utilised to develop road networks.
+The Country Roads Board (now Vic Roads) series of images consists of negatives and digitised photos which capture the construction of roads and bridges, including engineering techniques and materials and machinery utilised to develop road networks.
 The series also features staff and workers who contributed to the improvement of Victoria's roads and documents the implementation of road safety awareness into Victorian society.
 The photographs in this series were taken by a variety of in-house photographers.
+The negatives span from 1913 to 1973 while the corresponding digitised photographs are being progressively added over time, starting with the earliest images first.

-You can search through and download the photographs as TIFs here.
+You can search through and download the digitised photographs that have been added to our collection as TIFs here.